nbraingroup/brainhackorg.github.io/_posts/2016-12-23-loris_scheduler.markdown

 date:   2015-10-23 17:40:06
 categories: Project
 image: loris.png
-description: This is a post about the Loris, Scheuler and ID Mapper.
+description: We will be focusing on the development of a workstation study scheduler that will be hooked up to the existing DICOM anonymizer.
 ---
 # Loris: Scheduler/ID Mapper